-Praised for its flexibility, the course allows you to complete either a 30-week placement in your third year, or a 20-day placement in your second or final year – crucial for enhancing your employability.
-Plus, in year four you’ll get the chance to develop your own piece of research based on a topic that interests you, or perhaps aligns itself with your future career or study plans, in the form of a final year dissertation.
+Praised for its flexibility, the course allows you to complete either a 30-week placement in your third year, or a 20-day placement in your second year – crucial for enhancing your employability.
+Plus, in your final year you’ll get the chance to develop your own piece of research based on a topic that interests you, or perhaps aligns itself with your future career or study plans, in the form of a final year dissertation.

-91% of our final year students who study sociology courses agree our staff are good at explaining things, so join us on live chat now to find out more, or register to meet us at an Open Day.
-Watch an online presentation on our sociology courses.
+Join us on live chat now to find out more about the course, or register to meet us at an Open Day.

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.

 3 years, or 4 years with a minimum 30-week work placement, Full time